a3032929/Learn_Analytics/README.md

 'graph' folder:
 - contains all of the codes to plot the graphs.
 Further detail of each file could be found in the README.md saved in the 'graph' directory.
+- Used graphs scripts contains details of munge files used for data

 'data' folder:
 - contains the 53 .csv raw data